NINTH U.S. CIRCUIT COURT OF APPEALS: The proceedings have been sent back to a lower court with the case remanded for further consideration.

 District court properly gave credence to the proceedings of that country and considered only the elapsed time between the date on which the crime occurred and the date foreign authority issued warrant for defendant’s arrest,

 Magistrate’s finding of probable cause to extradite defendant on murder charge was not clearly erroneous where sworn statements of eyewitnesses provided ample competent evidence that defendant likely shot and killed victim.
+In extradition cases, factual findings can result in a remanded case.

 Appellate court will not reweigh evidence on review of magistrate’s factual findings in an extradition case.